hazemAmir/gitHorae/README.md

                            "../data/segmentation/test/txt/"
 ## Segmentation
  1) python3 run_segmentation.py
-    performs training with svm and produces segmentaton results for all the volums containe in the ../data/segmentation/test/raw/ directory
+    performs training with svm and produces segmentaton results for all the volums contained in the ../data/segmentation/test/raw/ directory